 identifying Red Bartlett

-The Red Bartlett pear carries a true pyriform "pear shape;" a rounded bell on the bottom half of the fruit, then a definitive shoulder with a smaller neck or stem end.
+The Red Bartlett (pronounced BART-let) pear carries a true pyriform "pear shape;" a rounded bell on the bottom half of the fruit, then a definitive shoulder with a smaller neck or stem end.
 Just as Yellow Bartletts change color while ripening, so do Red Bartletts; changing from a dark red often with light vertical striping to become a beautiful bright red.
-As they ripen, Red Bartletts offer differing flavors and textures, starting crunchy and tart when underripe, and finishing super sweet and juicy when fully ripened.
+As they ripen, Red Bartletts offer different flavors and textures, starting crunchy and tart when underripe, and finishing super sweet and juicy when fully ripened.